Fort Drum Privatized Housing

 “We are exceptionally proud of the important work we do for military families, from providing new housing and significant renovations and refurbishments to existing housing, as well as more responsive property management and maintenance support.”

-Providing over 43,000 homes on 55 different military installations across the U.S., Balfour Beatty is the largest provider for military housing.
-They strive to pave the way for future generations by using creative recycling and reuse programs, building to the LEED and National Green Building Standard, as well as a commitment to alternative energy solutions including an industry-leading rooftop solar program.
+Providing over 43,000 homes across 55 different military installations across the U.S., Balfour Beatty is the largest provider of military housing.
+They aim to pave the way for future generations by using creative recycling and reuse programs, building to the LEED and National Green Building Standard, and committing to alternative energy solutions (including an industry-leading rooftop solar program).

-Balfour Beatty prides itself on its award winning LifeWorks program and bringing the community together through planned events.
-From fitness clubs and seasonal crafts to cooking classes and community gardens, they make an effort to get neighbors outside and socialize with one another.
+Balfour Beatty prides itself on its award-winning LifeWorks program and on bringing the community together through planned events.
+From fitness clubs and seasonal crafts to cooking classes and community gardens, they strive to get neighbors outside and socialize with each other.

 Balfour Beatty Housing Locations